Page Setup Options in Excel Document

 IWorksheet worksheet = workbook.Worksheets[0];

-//Adding text with formatting to page headers
+//Adding text with red color formatting to the left header

 worksheet.PageSetup.LeftHeader = "&KFF0000 Left Header";

-worksheet.PageSetup.CenterHeader = "&KFF0000 Center Header";
+worksheet.PageSetup.CenterHeader = "&KFF0000&A";

 worksheet.PageSetup.LeftFooter = "&B &18 &K0000FF Left Footer";